raaz23/mern-auth-project/README.md

 # MERN Stack Application Template

-This is a mern-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack with authentication.
+This is a mern-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
+It includes authentication features that allow users to sign up, log in, and log out, providing access to protected routes only for authenticated users.

 ## Features

-- **Authentication:** Sign up, log in, log out, update account, and delete account.
+- **Authentication:** Sign up, log in, and log out.
 - **Protected Routes:** Access to protected routes only for authenticated users.
-- **User_CAN_DO:** create a recipe, view recipe, save their fav recipe, delete saved their fav recipe, and many more

 ## Technologies Used

-- **Front-end:** React, React Router, Redux.
+- **Front-end:** React, Redux, BoostTrap.
 - **Back-end:** Node.js, Express.
 - **Database:** MongoDB.
 - **Authentication:** JSON Web Tokens (JWT).